 Let's have a look at some of the important botanical gardens of India:

 1. Lalbagh Botanical Gardens, Bangalore:

 The area of the garden is 50 hectares.
 The initial layout of the garden started in the 1760s by Hyder Ali.
-Possibly the most attractive feature of the garden is large glasshouse where the annual flower shows are held.
-The tall and majestic looking Christmas trees are a sight to behold.
+Possibly the most attractive feature of the garden is the large glasshouse where the annual flower shows are held.
+The tall and majestic-looking Christmas trees are a sight to behold.
 The landscaping features here are something that you cannot miss.
 Know about the gardens that will heal your soul.

 2. Government Botanical Gardens, Ooty:

 This garden is situated at an altitude of 2,200 mt above sea level in the Nilgiri hills.
 It started functioning in 1848 and covers an area of 20 hectares in ascending terraces.
-This garden is a pioneer in introducing vegetables, spices, condiments and aromatic plants in India; including Cinchona and different rare Eucalyptus species.
+This garden is a pioneer in introducing vegetables, spices, condiments, and aromatic plants in India; including Cinchona and different rare Eucalyptus species.
 Learn about terrace gardening in India.

 3. TNAU Botanical Garden, Coimbatore:

 The botanical garden is situated on the campus of Tamil Nadu Agriculture University against the background of bluish-green hill ranges.
 It was established in 1908 by the department of agriculture, Madras.
 The layout of this garden is harmony between formal and informal designs.
 The sunken garden is the most interesting feature along with an extensive collection of plants.